stefanosimonetto/CVE_Key_terms_comparison/README.md

 ```
 ## What to expect by running the artifact
-To test the artifact, follow these steps (note that creating the Docker container will take time because the dataset is large):
+When running the artifact, the following steps will be performed:

+The Docker container will set up the necessary environment.
+The dataset will be loaded (this process will take few minutes)
+Each model will be run in inference mode, one at a time, generating and printing the classification reports corresponding to all the tables presented in the paper.

 ## dataset availability
 The complete dataset is available and can be accessed at: https://drive.google.com/drive/folders/13i4sKSNiHIWU0mQ_MVe1lansIHt-1xKJ?usp=drive_link